 Changes in sleeping patterns.

-When Will Growth Spurts Happen?
+When Do Growth Spurts Happen?

 Breastfeeding During Growth Spurts

 During growth spurts, your baby may feed differently than any pattern you have previously established.
-Don't worry, this is perfectly normal and your baby will probably resume their regular feeding pattern as soon as their growth spurt is complete.
+Don't worry, this is perfectly normal, and your baby will probably resume their regular feeding pattern as soon as their growth spurt is complete.
 The following information is important for breastfeeding moms to take into consideration.